A Comprehensive Guide to Textured Wall Paint

 5. Knockdown Texture Paint

 A spray gun applies this paint.
 Then, a trowel knocks it down.
 This creates a unique, plaster-like texture.
-It’s great for creating a rustic or Tuscan-style wall.
+It’s excellent for creating a rustic or Tuscan-style wall.

 6. Popcorn Texture Paint